At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 So I went.

-His face changed instantly.
+His face changed immediately.

 “Taylor,” he said under his breath when I reached him.
 “Not here.”